Uničov

 Uničov (/cs/; Mährisch Neustadt) is a town in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 11,000 inhabitants.
+The town is located in the Upper Morava Valley on the Oskava River.
+It is known for UNEX, a heavy engineering company.

+Uničov was founded around 1213 and was a royal town.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Uničov it the pseudo-Renaissance town hall on the town square.

 Administrative division

 Uničov consists of nine municipal parts (in brackets population according to the 2021 census):